stan-dev/math/.github/PULL_REQUEST_TEMPLATE.md

 Describe implementation details and any relevant information that would help the code reviewer understand this pull request.
 If there is anything special you need to draw someone's attention to, do it here.
 Link to any related pull requests or Discourse threads.

+## Release Note

+The section here can be directly added to the release notes.
+This should be written from the perspective of letting users know about the bug fix or new feature.

 ## Tests

 Describe the new tests with the pull request.